marckassay/AIT/README.md

 ![AIT](resources/icon.png)

+An interval timer designed to be read and heard from a distance.

+![AIT's GitHub Feature Graphic](resources/media/1024x500.png)

-Another interval timer (AIT) that targets mobile devices for your timing needs.
+Another Interval Timer (AIT) that targets devices for your timing needs.
 This application has been intended for interval activities, where there are active and inactive segments.
-There is a timer and stopwatch mode too.
+There is also a timer and stopwatch mode too.
+Designed by inspiration from tactical racing instruments for yacht racing where such devices are needed to be read just by a glance from a distance.

-![AIT's GitHub Feature Graphic](resources/media/1024x500.png)
+The 3 timing modes for this application are: Interval, Timer and Stopwatch.
+Each of these modes has its own setting modes to program its timer and options for audible or warnings.

+‘AIT Settings’ gives you the option to control vibration, sound, brightness, themes and screen orientation.

+- About Brightness Feature:

+  When the brightness is enabled, you’re telling AIT to remember the desired brightness level to be used when AIT is running an active timer.
+When you adjust the brightness level by the ‘brightness level’ component, it will adjust the device’s brightness momentary for a couple of seconds.
+This is intended so you can determine if the level is ideal for the environment where the device will be located.
+Afterwards the device’s brightness will revert to previous level.

+- About Sound Feature:

+  Similarly to the brightness feature, the sound or specifically the alarm can be set to be remembered when AIT is running an active timer.
+When the ‘remember alarm volume’ is enabled, you adjust the level by the ‘alarm volume’ component.
+You may notice that the device’s volume menu will appear and will set the alarm level you have chosen when the preview alarm is played.
+Immediately after the alarm is played, it will revert your device to previous level as it only sets the level when the AIT is running an active timer.
+If your device, is in the ‘Do Not Disturb’ state while attempting to adjust alarm volume, a notification will appear stating it will not adjust the volume.

 [![Google Play Badge](resources/android/google-play-badge.png)](https://play.google.com/store/apps/details?id=github.marckassay.ait)